johsteffens/beth/README.md

 Dynamic associations between *types*, *reflections*, and *perspectives* are accomplished via hashmaps.
 For this purpose I experimented with Pagh's & Rodler's cuckoo-hashing and composed a fast & stable monolithic implementation of the algorithm.

 ### Memory Management & Garbage Collection
 Beth has its own memory manager with integrated reference manager.
 Both components work closely together providing efficient garbage collection based on reference-counting.
 A special design-feature is the overhead-free (near) O(1) root-address-determination from any pointer adressing an embedded element of the object.
 This allows garbage collection, even after all direct pointers to the object have been released while only pointers to its elements remain in use.
-Once the last such element-reference is released, the root-object is automatically determined and destroyed.
+Once the last such element-reference is released, the enveloping instance is automatically determined and destroyed.

 The memory-manager, excluding reference manager, was spun-off into a stand-alone solution in project [tbman](https://github.com/johsteffens/tbman).